 MoreVision was founded by John Doyle BSc(eng)., Ceng., MIMechE., ACGI was born in 1965 and is a graduate of London’s Imperial College.
 After graduating he joined Rolls Royce where he attained chartered status with the UK Institute of Mechanical Engineers.
 Having risen to the position of Chief Mechanical Engineer with Bombardier Transportation he started his own engineering consultancy in 1995 called MoreVision.
 It specialises in engineering analyses applied to railway vehicles, construction equipment, oil and gas plant, cranes and mechanical items for theme parks.
 His client list includes Shell, Bombardier, Siemens, Volvo and Disney.
 He won a UK Government SMART competition for software innovation and his ExcelCalcs website attracts over 25,000 unique visitors every month and some 50,000 engineers have registered with the site.
-MoreVision draws on the experience of associates to boost and compliment core skills.
-Each associate operates independently but working together we have a stronger offering to our clients without high overheads typical of larger engineering consultancies.
 The current focus of the business is their boldest and most far reaching idea yet called ExcelWraps.
 This innovative technology further empowers Excel users by creating corporate cloud solutions for data, digital signatures & media.
 It has secured the support of Hitachi, Bombardier and Wabtec in the UK rail industry and is set to deliver a quantum change to how engineers organise their data all over the world.